-As a company director you are expected to understand your balance sheet, and failure to do so could have dire consequences, for both you and your business.
+As a company director, you are expected to understand it, and failure to do so could have dire consequences, for both you and your business.

 For example, if the business trades while technically insolvent, directors can be held personally liable for the company’s debts.

 Don’t put yourself, or your business, unnecessarily at risk!
-Attend Q2’s next free event “Unlocking Balance Sheet Secrets” to learn how to read your balance sheet, and better protect yourself from business failure.
+Attend Q2’s next free event “Unlocking Balance Sheet Secrets” to learn how to read your balance sheets, and better protect yourself from business failure.